strapi-community/strapi-plugin-slugify/README.md

 ### Find One by Slug

 Hitting the `/api/slugify/slugs/:modelName/:slug` endpoint for any configured content types will return the entity type that matches the slug in the url.
+Additionally an optional query parameter of `/api/slugify/slugs/:modelName/:slug?publicationState=<publicationState>` can be appended to the request, which accepts either `live` or `preview` as a parameter and will return a content type according to its publication state.

 **IMPORTANT** The modelName is case sensitive and must match exactly with the name defined in the configuration.